 Fall is a wonderful time to plan a getaway.
-It’s shoulder, or value season, in many destination, and that usually means fewer people, better availability, and lower prices, while the weather is still reasonably good.
+It’s shoulder, or value season, in many destinations, and that usually means fewer people, better availability, and lower prices, while the weather is still reasonably good.

 It’s easy to think of Providence, Rhode Island, as just part of the massive Boston area, but it deserves consideration in its own right.
 This capital city is one of the oldest in the United States, and its own special flavors and culture.
 With a population of under 200,000, it is a big (not huge) city, yet still keeps a small town heart.